Table of Contents

 You may think that old and unused accounts aren’t worth keeping.
 That’s not the case.
 Keeping your old accounts open even if you’re not using them helps increase your available credit and decrease your credit utilization ratio.
 Just make sure to resolve issues like unpaid debt so that you can improve your payment history.

-You’ll enjoy many benefits if you have a good credit score.
+You’ll enjoy many benefits of good credit history.
 It’s easy to apply for a new loan or credit card.
 Insurance rates, interest rates, credit limits, and loan terms are more favorable.
 Plus, finding a new apartment or job becomes less of a hassle.
 If you currently have a less-than-stellar credit score, there are steps you can take to improve it.
 Become a responsible borrower, and you will see significant positive changes in your credit standing over time.